 What’s the difference between Medicaid and Medicare?
 The two healthcare programs may sound similar, however, they differ quite a bit.
 Learn the details and your options when it comes to Medicaid vs. Medicare.

 Understanding Medicaid vs. Medicare

 They sound the same, but there is more than one difference between Medicaid and Medicare.
 The government-sponsored programs were launched in 1965 by the U.S. government and are equally funded by the taxpayer.

 Designed to safeguard the health of low-income beneficiaries, Medicaid is quite dissimilar to Medicare, which was created with long-term care for elderly individuals in mind.
 Both programs provide the best standard of health care to certain groups of people residing in the United States, however, Medicaid serves people of all ages while Medicare serves seniors who are 65 years of age and older.

 This isn’t the only difference between Medicaid and Medicare though.
-Recipients ought to be aware of the contrasts between Medicaid vs. Medicare coverage and eligibility to ensure their wellbeing.
+Recipients should be aware of the contrasts between Medicaid vs. Medicare coverage and eligibility to ensure their wellbeing.
 See the following topics regarding Medicaid vs. Medicare: